 overhead shot of green onions, grated cheese, bowls of mayonnaise, sunflower seeds and garlic with a block of cheese

 Roasted sunflower seeds.
-They add the perfect amount of salty crunch and nuttiness without overpowering and are a bold and unexpected twist.
-Totally all about that.
+They add the perfect amount of salty crunch and nuttiness to the topping while balancing the spicy cheese and bring an unexpected twist.
+To say guests love the sunflower seeds is an understatement.

 silver mixing bowl with grated cheese and mayonnaise in it.